Ererald/Project-fix/README.md

 Otherwise, the amount is substracted.

 6- The loop continues until the player’s balance ends.

-UPDATED - Own comment:
-- I had already sent the exercise and after following the comment of the teacher, I reviewed and updated the code:

-a) I removed the global variable, which in 99% of the cases I learned could result in a problem.

-b) Fixed my code where when the player would decide to review his choices (step 4) his balance would be reduced to 0.

-c) Cleaned overall my code and tried to make it look much nicer to the eye.

-d) Fixed my mistake where I had previously confused rows and columns, making the whole code look much more confusing than it actually was.

 -I am aware of different things that can be improved in the code.
 Acording to my math, the potential percentage that the player wins should be around 2-3%.